MechaDragonX/Bheithir/readme.md

     - [PlayStation 1](https://en.wikipedia.org/wiki/PlayStation_(console))

 ## How do I run it?
+- You can get the latest binary from the [releases](https://github.com/MechaDragonX/Bheithir/releases) pages.
+- **All builds are framework-dependent!** Please follow the instructions for your OS to download .NET 5 [here](https://dotnet.microsoft.com/download/dotnet/5.0)**
-You can get the latest binary from the [releases tab](https://github.com/MechaDragonX/Bheithir/releases).
-Bheithir runs on it's own and is entirely seperate from all emulators supported. **This is not a plugin.
-Bheithir works with all versions of these emulators for Windows.**
+- Bheithir runs on it's own and is entirely seperate from all emulators supported. **This is not a plugin!**
+- Bheithir works with all versions of these emulators after the first release where support was added
+    - Since this program is dependant on the text in the window title, it is possible earlier or future releases are not supported.
+    - If the presence does not look right, please leave an [issue](https://github.com/MechaDragonX/Bheithir/issues)!

+### Earliest Supported Versions
+- OS
+    - Windows 7 x86 (32-bit)
+- DOSBox
+    - x86 (32-bit)
+    - v0.74-3
+- FCEUX
+    - x86 (32-bit)
+    - v2.2.3
+- Snes9x
+    - x86 (32-bit), x86_64 (64-bit)
+- Fusion
+    - x86 (32-bit)
+    - v3.64
+- VBA-M
+    - x86 (32-bit), x86_64 (64-bit)
+    - v2.1.4

 ## Is it functional?
 At the moment it should be...
 Check the [issues](https://github.com/MechaDragonX/Bheithir/issues) tab for any issues.